 One of the more bizarre and ingenious heists we've heard of involves a bus, a suitcase and a contortionist.

 One thief would buy a ticket on the bus from Girona Airport to Barcelona, stowing his suitcase in the compartment below.
 As soon as the bus set off his contortionist companion would emerge from the suitcase and begin going through all the other passengers' bags.
-At the end of the journey he would stuff himself and all his new loot back into the case and wait to be collected.
+At the end of the journey, he would stuff himself and all his new loot back into the case and wait to be collected.
 The cunning ploy was only discovered when thief number one failed to pick up his buddy after one trip.

-We're not suggesting there are more of these flexible felons operating but it does highlight the need to keep your valuables close when travelling on buses or trains.
+We're not suggesting there are more of these flexible felons operating but it does highlight the need to keep your valuables close when traveling on buses or trains.
 If you're going to stow your luggage, make sure not to leave your wallet, passport, camera or any cash inside.

 No, this doesn't refer to vanloads of bearded swashbucklers scouring the roads for booty.
 However, as strange as the concept sounds there are gangs who occasionally target rental cars and cars with foreign plates, particularly those towing caravans, and try to rip them off.